neohugo/neohugo/docs/content/en/templates/introduction.md

 {{ 5 | add 2 | mul 6 }} → 42
 ```

-{{% note %}}
+> [!note]
-Remember that the piped value becomes the final argument to the function or method to which you are piping.
+> Remember that the piped value becomes the final argument to the function or method to which you are piping.
-{{% /note %}}

 ### Line splitting